tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ##### etcd

-Etcd is a distributed key-value store that uses Raft for quorum-based consensus.
+etcd is a distributed key-value store that uses Raft for quorum-based consensus.
 From a CAP theorem perspective, this brings us into the CP realm, because a master must be elected to perform writes.
 Stale reads may be supported, though, which we can tolerate.